 Datasets

-The data found via Open Measures, whether through the API or Analysis Tools, is straight from the source.
-That means we share everything that is publicly available.
-Use this resource to map the fields found in each dataset.
+The data found via Open Measures, whether through the API or Research Dashboard, is straight from the source.
+That means we share anything that is publicly available.
+Use this guide to map the fields found in each dataset.

-Each dataset will be described in detail in the following sections with more fields, but this chart can function as a quick-start guide for a few "Key Fields".
+Each dataset will be described in detail in the following section.
+This section is a quick-start guide covering key fields, like a user's username or a post's content.

-Username: This is the handle (especially user slug) for the account that is posting the message, though not necessarily the author of the post contained (i.e. if it's a forward).
-This is their @, not their full name.
+Username Field: Handle (especially user slug) for the account that is posting a message, though not necessarily the author of the post (i.e. a forwarded message will show the username of the forwarder and not the original author).

 4chan